jim-schwoebel/youtube_scrape/README.md

     what is the playlist id?
     ...

+Also, if you stop building your playlist and have it written to json by typing in nothing ('') or 'n'.
+This then makes a playlist from all the playlist ids.

+### what is the playlist ID?
 Note that playlist IDs are readily accessible on YouTube as the id part of the URL.
 For example, https://www.youtube.com/watch?v=xPU8OAjjS4k&list=PLpoUYdDxb6P56t8lnxnA412k_H5EMHd-8 --> Playlist id is PLpoUYdDxb6P56t8lnxnA412k_H5EMHd-8.

 Also, only the first 100 in each playlist will be added to the master playlist.
 Don't worry about duplicate video links in similar playlists (e.g. cnn videos); we take care of this by making sure no duplicate links go into the playlist.

-Also, if you stop building your playlist and have it written to json by typing in nothing ('') or 'n'.

-This then makes a playlist from all the playlist ids.

-# downloading playlists generated
+## downloading playlists generated

 Once you make a playlist, you can easily download it by: